dimar22/new-project/README.md

  git checkout -b development
-After working on the project, prepare them for the committee and comment on them: git add . git commit m "development change file readme"
+After working on the project, prepare them for the committee and comment on them: git add . git commit -m "development change file readme"
 Change branch to "main":
  git checkout main
 Merge the changes from the "development" branch into the "main" branch: